monoyengkhom/college_php/README.md

-To download the folder in you website: \n git clone https://github.com/monoyengkhom/college_php.git
+To download the folder in you website: git clone https://github.com/monoyengkhom/college_php.git

 Specially for question 11 login system on windows